Dan Balan

-Dan Bălan (Note: Also iterated Dan Mihailovici Balan after the former Soviet and modern Russian form of the name) (born 6 February 1979) is a Moldovan musician, singer, songwriter, and record producer.
+Dan Balan (Note: Also iterated Dan Mihailovici Balan after the former Soviet and modern Russian form of the name) (born 6 February 1979) is a Moldovan musician, singer, songwriter, and record producer.
 He is the founder of Moldovan Eurodance band O-Zone, and wrote their international hit single "Dragostea din tei", which topped the charts in 32 countries and sold 12 million copies worldwide.

 Early life

 Dan Bălan was born on 6 February 1979 in Chișinău, to Mihai Balan, a diplomat, and Ludmila Balan, a TV presenter.
 He has a sister, TV presenter Sanda Bălan (born 1984).
 His maternal grandfather, Boris Vasiliev, was deported to Siberia as a child.

 He was given his first instrument, a second-hand accordion, as a present at age 11 and began pursuing music.
 Bălan attended music school, but his parents urged him to attend university to study law.
 After following their wishes for a short time, he eventually left law school to play with his first band Inferialis, a gothic doom metal band.